-Bob Hawke's daughter alleges her father asked her to keep her rape by a Labour MP a secret
+Bob Hawke's daughter alleges her father asked her to keep her rape by Labour MP a secret

 His daughter, Rosslyn Dillon, alleges she was raped in the 1980s while she was employed by former Victorian Labor MP Bill Landeryou, who died earlier this year.

-Ms Dillon claims she was assaulted three times at the Hilton Hotel, Victoria's Parliament House and a Melbourne home.
+Dillon claims she was assaulted three times - at the Hilton Hotel, Victoria's Parliament House and a Melbourne home.

 Afterwards, she went to her father and told him she wanted to report the crimes to police.

-Ms Dillon claims her father urged her to keep quiet to protect his prime ministerial ambitions.
+Dillon claims her father urged her to keep quiet to protect his prime ministerial ambitions.

-Ms Dillon's explosive allegations are made in her $4 million legal claim on her father's estate.
+Her explosive allegations are made in her $A4 million legal claim on her father's estate.

-A mother of two, Ms Dillon is arguing her late father failed to provide adequate family provision for her from his $18 million estate, given she is a disability-support pensioner suffering from depression, anxiety and post traumatic stress disorder, who is dependant on welfare and her family's help to survive.
+A mother of two, Dillon is arguing her late father failed to provide adequate family provision for her from his $A18m estate, given she is a disability-support pensioner suffering from depression, anxiety and post traumatic stress disorder, who is dependant on welfare and her family's help to survive.

-In the 25-page affidavit, Ms Dillon alleges she told her father what happened and was "shocked and hurt" by his response.
+In the 25-page affidavit, Dillon alleges she told her father what happened and was "shocked and hurt" by his response.

 "You can't go to the police.
 You can't.
 I can't have any controversies right now.
 I am sorry but I am challenging for the leadership of the Labor Party," he told her, according to The New Daily.

-"He asked me to let the matter go for him and I did so for him," Ms Dillon continues in the affidavit, adding, "I am still haunted by the sexual assaults."
+"He asked me to let the matter go for him and I did so for him," Ms Dillon continues in the affidavit, adding, "I am still haunted by the sexual assaults".

 The allegations, even without substantiation, will rock the Labor Party which has had to overlook controversial slices of Mr Hawke's private behaviour to protect his unique status as political hero.